emilypry/sleep-cycle-alarm/README.md

 # sleep-cycle-alarm
-An sleep cycle alarm for Arduino
+A sleep cycle alarm for Arduino

 This is the program for an Arduino device that may be used instead of a typical alarm clock.
 It has three fixed-time timers, one for 6 hours, one for 7.5 hours, and the other for 9, each